 Please read the current swimwear requirements to enter all city-operated swimming pool areas, including Winston Waterworks, below.

 Life Jackets and Swim Test requirements

 Proper Swimming Attire

 - In order to gain entry into the pool area, you must be clothed in proper swim attire.
 Download full-size swim attire poster [pdf/1.6mb/1p].

-- Clean cotton t-shirts maybe worn in the water over proper swim attire.
+- Clean white t-shirts may be worn over proper swim attire.

-- All infants/toddlers that require a diaper are asked to wear swimmer diapers and proper swimwear.
+- All infants/toddlers that require a diaper must wear swimmer diapers and proper swimwear.

 - City pools are family friendly.
 All swim wear must be appropriate.

-The following attire is not proper swim attire for a City swimming pool and will not be allowed.
+The following attire is NOT proper swim attire for a City swimming pool and will not be allowed.

 - Athletic/Basketball shorts